Pete Astudillo: Philanthropy

 Astudillo performed at the 1995 Texas Tours Tejano Super Car Show, and part of the proceeds were donated to benefit D.A.R.E. and Moms Demand Action.
 On November 27, 1996, Astudillo visited Miller High School in Corpus Christi, Texas, aiming to educate students about the perils associated with drugs and alcohol.
 Astudillo performed several songs during his visit, which was sponsored by the Coastal Bend AIDS Foundation, as part of the school district's Red Ribbon Week initiative.
 During a 1998 visit to Michigan, Mi Gente magazine spotlighted Astudillo's involvement in a series of visits to local schools.
 He conducted free mini-concerts and engaged with students, delivering talks on the dangers of substance abuse and gang involvement.

 In April 1997, Astudillo participated in a fundraising autograph session with Little Joe, Eddie Gonzalez, Lisa Jimenez, and Gary Hobbs.
-For Labor Day 1997, Astudillo participated alongside other Q-Productions artists in a benefit concert to support the Corpus Christi Food Bank by raising both food supplies and funds for the cause.
+For Labor Day 1997, Astudillo participated alongside other Q-Productions artists in a benefit concert to support the Corpus Christi Food Bank by raising food supplies and funds for the cause.
 Astudillo dressed as Santa Claus to fulfill a child's Christmas wish during the Cristina show.
 He brought gifts for the child and performed Christmas carols and "Feliz Navidad" after gifting the family a Christmas tree.

 In October 1999, Astudillo participated in a free festival held at Robstown-Nueces County Park, sponsored by the Robstown Area Development Commission.
 The festival featured a variety of activities tailored to foster a family-oriented atmosphere, aimed at bringing the community together.
 He performed for a free concert sponsored by local sponsors at the 2000 Cinco de Mayo celebration in Corpus Christi.
-Astudillo provided support for singer Devin Banda after she tearfully released a video on being cyberbullied.
+In 2017, Astudillo provided support for singer Devin Banda after she tearfully released a video on being cyberbullied.